stolostron/rhacm-docs/_pages/basic_content_standards.md

 * URLs to GitHub issues are usually long and uninformative.
 Take the extra step to define the link with a good link title.
 * Never link to internal materials like internal GitHub issues, files, other internal-only docs like scripts.
 Have the developer replace a script with steps.
 Some initial drafts can require this removal.
 Ensure linked materials are from public spaces.
 * Avoid linking to upstream documentation and community policies unless necessary.
+* When you change a file name, any links to that file also need to change or we will have broken links.

-## Comments
+## Comments in the source

-When commenting in the source, avoid miscommunications by being specific about the context of the comment.
-Provide the following information when leaving comments:

-`//comment | initials or GitHub account name | date`

 Comments should be temporary.
 Use the date when the comment was signed along with its purpose to determine if the comment is worth removing.
 If you need additional information, consider reaching out to the person who signed the comment.

 If you are commenting about changes that need to be made, please create an issue and remove the comments as soon as possible as not to clutter the source.
 The source is open and should be as close to the product documentation as possible to follow `dev>test>prod` principle.

+When commenting in the source, avoid miscommunications by being specific about the context of the comment.
+Provide the following information when leaving comments:

+`//comment | initials or GitHub account name | date`

+## Requirements before merging PRs

+* Request peer reviews for all new topics and other changes that result in more than a typo or small correction.
+* Request peer reviews when developers make changes with PRs.
+* Request technical review for any changes other than typos or broken links.
+* Check broken links as you build content.
+Use the easy _Check my links_ plug-in on each PR in preview mode.
+* Check your PR _requests_ from team members.
+From the repo, click on **Pull requests** in the header and check for any reviews assigned to you.
+* Keep track of peer reviews you request or complete by using the Slack user group `@pr-docs-acm-team`.
+* Ensure your peer reviews and contributions are in your goals.

 ## Supplemental resources